NthLabs/POC2025-labguide/Server_Network.md

 ## Option 1 (Dual 10/25Gb - Preferred Option)

-Connect Port 1 and Port 2 to 10/25Gb networking infrastructure
+Connect Port 1 and Port 2 to 10/25Gb networking infrastructure.
+For the POC, this will be an active-backup configuration.
+Meaning no LACP configuration on the switch is required.

 ## Option 2 (Single 10/25Gb)